jacekroszkowiakdev/aws-notebooks/aws_services.md

 These checks, provided to all AWS customers, help promote performance and security best practices.

+## Amazon Elastic Block Storage (Amazon EBS)

+Amazon Elastic Block Store (Amazon EBS) is a scalable, high-performance block-storage service that is designed for Amazon Elastic Compute Cloud (Amazon EC2).
+In this lab, you learn how to create an EBS volume and perform operations on it, such as attaching it to an instance, creating a file system, and taking a snapshot backup.

 ## AWS CONFIG

 Use to define and enforce Tags...